MAIF/otoroshi/manual/src/main/paradox/how-to-s/working-with-eureka.md

 mvn spring-boot:run -Dspring-boot.run.arguments=--server.port=8085
 ````

+@@@note
-*The port is not required but it will be useful when we will deploy more than one instances in the rest of the tutorial*
+The port is not required but it will be useful when we will deploy more than one instances in the rest of the tutorial
+@@@

 Once the command ran, you can navigate to the eureka server view in the Otoroshi UI.
 The dashboard should displays one registered app and instance.